djangofan/WebDriverTestingTemplate/README.md

 1. Download this file to your hard drive: http://dist.springsource.com/release/TOOLS/composite/e3.7/bookmarks.xml
 2. In Eclipse, go to Help-->Install New Software then click the hyperlink to "Available Software Sites" which brings up a Preferences panel.
-On that panel , choose Import and import the file downloaded in step #1.
+On that panel , choose Import to upload the file downloaded in the previous step.
-3. Install the new software as Gradle Tooling API
+3. Install the new software component called "Gradle Tooling API" and anything else associated with it.
 4. Create a new "Other" project of the type "Gradle" and choose type of "Java Quickstart".
-5. Edit the build.gradle to what I posted above
+5. Install EGit and checkout from this read-only repo into your project directory.
+EGit might not allow you to checkout into an non-empty directory: if so, you can figure it out.
+When I get stuck I sometimes use GitHub GUI to sync my local project repo.
+5. Verify the build.gradle contains the contents matching the build.gradle in this GitHub project.
 6. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies
+7. Right click on your project and choose "Run As-->Gradle Build".
+If you see 2 items called "Gradle Build", choose the second one rather than the first one.
+In the dialogue choose "clean" and "build" checkboxes.

-Run this project with "gradle clean build --info" and it will execute the unit tests.
+8. Optionally, you can run this project on the command line with "gradle clean build --info" and it will execute the unit tests.
+Also, this project provides a .bat batch script that does this.

-Will log output to build/test-output

 ------------------------------------
 ## Other